High Protein Cottage Cheese Bagels

 • Preheat oven to 350 degrees.

-• Next, split the dough into four equal parts and form into a bagel shape.
+• Next, split the dough into eight equal parts and form into a bagel shape.
 You can either roll them into a ball, flatten them and poke a hole in the middle.
 Or, roll into long log shape and then connect the ends together.
+Note: Make sure the hole is at least the width of your finger because it will get smaller when it bakes.

-• To add seasonings, press them into the dough.
-You can also brush the tops with an egg wash and then sprinkle with seasoning.
+• To add seasonings, brush bagel tops with egg wash and then sprinkle with seasoning.
+If you omit the egg wash, press seasonings gently into the bagel tops.

-• Arrange your cottage cheese bagels on a sheet pan that's lined with either parchment paper or silicone reusable baking mats.
+• Arrange your cottage cheese bagels on a sheet pan lined with parchment paper.

 • Bake for about 25 minutes.
 Bagels should be golden brown.
-Cool for 5 minutes before slicing and eating.
-Serve with cream cheese, mashed avocado, a fried egg, peanut butter, or whatever you normally like on your bagels!
+Cool for at least 10 minutes before slicing and eating.

 Nutrition